matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 knocking is much lighter than the act of joining a room.

 In both cases, room admins should employ typical abuse mitigation tools, such as user bans and server ACLs.
-Clients are encouraged to ease employing these tools easy even if the offensive user or server is not present in the room.
+Clients are encouraged to make employing these tools easy even if the offensive user or server is not present in the room.

 # Unstable prefix